kikuomax/tweetscape-streams/backend-behavior.md

 ### createStream

-- Creates a new stream
+- Adds a new stream node in the neo4j database.

+### addSeedUserToStream

+TBD

 ### indexMoreTweets